The Handbook of Indiana Off-Road Vehicle Laws and Safe Operating Procedures for ATVs and Snowmobiles

 Table of Contents

-An ATV is not a toy.
+An ORV is not a toy.
 It's a vehicle built primarily for off-road recreation.
-ATVs can provide hours of safe, enjoyable off-road riding.
-But ATVs also can be dangerous if you don't understand your vehicle or know proper riding procedures.
+ORVs can provide hours of safe, enjoyable off-road riding.
+But ORVs also can be dangerous if you don't understand your vehicle or know proper riding procedures.

-Because there are different types of ATVs and each has its own handling characteristics, it's important for you to study your owner's manual and understand how to operate your particular vehicle.
-For example, most ATVs have front and rear brakes, but some have linked brakes.
+Because there are different types of ORVs and each has its own handling characteristics, it's important for you to study your owner's manual and understand how to operate your particular vehicle.
+For example, most ORVs have front and rear brakes, but some have linked brakes.
 You need to know the correct braking techniques for your vehicle.

 Controls and their locations also differ from one model to another.
 Learn to find each control without looking at it.